mpentler/edinbustrack/README.md

 ## Usage

 There are three examples included:
-* A simple shell outputted table with appalling formatting that I never finished tidying up
+* A simple shell-outputted table with appalling formatting that I never finished tidying up
 * A curses-based example, again with awful formatting
 * A more polished PyGame-based example that could be adapted for many applications or displays